plotnick/platform-id-demo/online-platform-id-demo.md

 ## Preparation

-O: To set things up for the demo today, and for the real signing at Benchmark in the future, we need to do some prep work.
+N: To set things up for the demo today, and for the real signing at Benchmark in the future, we need to do some prep work.
 First, we need to create keys in the Online Signing Service to do the signing.
 Then we need to have certificates for those keys signed by some root keys.
 Those certificates then get imported back into the OSS.

-O: For today's demo we're using a sandbox deployment of OSS, which runs a real instance of Permission Slip with real keys stored in KMS, but obviously *not* the production keys.
+N: For today's demo we're using a sandbox deployment of OSS, which runs a real instance of Permission Slip with real keys stored in KMS, but obviously *not* the production keys.
 So everything here is real, just the key and signature _bits_ will be different in production.
 The root key here is on a YubiHSM just like the real root key, but it's not locked in a bank, it's just on Phil's desk.

-O: Today we'll run through a "mock ceremony" where we sign certificates for the keys in the sandbox OSS with that development HSM.
+N: Today we'll run through a "mock ceremony" where we sign a certificate for the key in the sandbox OSS with that development HSM.
 Next week we'll do approximately the same thing, just with higher stakes; those keys have *meaning* by virtue of being locked away, only used in carefully scripted ceremonies, and so on.

-O: We'll start by creating an intermediate key.
-We do that with:
+N: We'll start by creating an intermediate key.

+O:
 ```
 permslip generate-key "Platform Identity Sandbox Signer A2" \
   p384-kms \
    --dn "C=US,O=Oxide Computer Company,CN=Platform Identity Sandbox Signer Online A2"
 ```

-O: Then we have to tell Permission Slip how it's allowed to use that key.
+N: Then we have to tell Permission Slip how it's allowed to use that key.
 We call this the "key context", and setting it requires two approvals.

-In this demo, Alex and I will play the approvers, but we don't really have that role in production; it's a role in Permission Slip that has elevated permissions.
-So, I run:
+N: Approvals are how permission slip doles out authorizations for specific, seensitive requests.
+In this demo, Ian and I will play the approvers, but we don't really have that role in production.

+The settings that we're approving here specify exactly how the key is allowed to be used: it can be used only to sign a CSR, using sha384 as the hash algorithm, and then there are a bunch of X.509 certificate extension parameters that specify that certs generated with these keys can be used in the DICE flow.

+O:
 ```
 permslip \
     approve -- \